How Aviation Is Stepping Up Sustainability

-Printed headline: The Third Generation of Aviation As global concerns about climate change rightly increase, the environmental impact of aviation—particularly CO2 emissions—is coming under greater scrutiny.
-In response to this, the industry is working together to reduce net CO2 through ever-improved aircraft and engine designs, widening the availability of sustainable aviation fuels (SAF), and new technology such as electrification, which is signaling an exciting new future for ...
+As global concerns about climate change rightly increase, the environmental impact of aviation—particularly CO2 emissions—is coming under greater scrutiny.
+In response to this, the industry is working together to reduce net CO2 through ever-improved aircraft and engine designs, widening the availability of sustainable aviation fuels (SAF), and new technology such as electrification, which is signaling an exciting new future for aviation—the third generation of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS